 10. Sushi Go: Pass the sushi!
-In this fast-playing card game, the goal is to grab the best combination of sushi dishes as they whiz by.
-Score points for making the most maki rolls or for collecting a complete set of sashimi.
+This fast-playing card game aims to grab the best combination of sushi dishes as they whiz by.
+Score points for making the most maki rolls or collecting a complete set of sashimi.
 Dip your favorite nigiri in wasabi to triple its value.
 But be sure to leave room for dessert, or else you’ll eat into your score!
 Gather the most points and consider yourself the sushi master!
-This is a fun, fast-moving game that will have you laughing and possibly hungry!
+This fun, the fast-moving game will have you laughing and possibly hungry!
 My kids love this one, and it was we can play quickly if we are short on time.

 Sushi Go is about $8 on Amazon.